DiScoFormer: Plug-In Density and Score Estimation with Transformers: Experiments

 \section{Experiments}

-In this section we empirically answer the following questions: \begin{enumerate} \item How does our model compare to KDE and its score-debiased variant SD-KDE \cite{epsteinsd}? \item How does our model scale in the sample size $n$ and dimension $d$? \item How well does our model generalize to out-of-distribution data, such as GMMs with more modes? \item How does the inference runtime scale in $n$ and $d$? \end{enumerate} We also show that the learned model can serve as a score oracle in SD-KDE, as well as deterministic SBTM-like solvers for Fokker-Planck-type equations such as the Landau equation.

-While there are many techniques for learning the score $\nabla \log f$ such as ISSM \cite{song2020denoising, song2020score} and DDPM \cite{lu2022dpm}, they learn the score of a specific density undergoing a forward diffusion-like stochastic process.
-Since our model is density-agnostic, and can be used out-of-the-box on a sample of any density, the most comparable method is KDE and its variants.
-See the Appendix for a comparison between the score matching loss and our model.
+We empirically investigate: \begin{enumerate} \item score and density estimation accuracy vs.\ KDE and SD-KDE \cite{EpsteinEtAl2025SDKDE}; \item scaling in sample size $n$ and dimension $d$; \item out-of-distribution generalization; \item downstream use as a plug-in score oracle in SD-KDE, entropy/Fisher information estimation, and deterministic SBTM-like solvers for Fokker--Planck-type PDEs. \end{enumerate} Since score matching methods such as DDPM and SDE-based models \cite{HoJainAbbeel2020DDPM,SongEtAl2021SDE} learn a score for a single distribution and must be retrained per target, the closest method sharing our \emph{nonparametric, plug-in} setting is KDE.
+We compare against sliced score matching in Appendix~\ref{sec:score_matching_comparison} and to multiple KDE bandwidth strategies (Scott, oracle, SD-KDE) throughout.

 All experiments are performed on a single 48GB L40S GPU.
-The architecture is a permutation- and affine-equivariant Transformer.
-It consists of a linear embedding, four Transformer encoder layers (128-dimensional hidden size, 8 heads, GELU activation, pre-normalization), and a linear projection to the output dimension.
-No positional encodings are used, preserving permutation-equivariance.
-The model has about $800,000$ parameters.
-We use batch size $32$, sample size $n=2048$, dropout $0.1$, and draw GMMs with 1-10 modes with means in $[-3,3]^d$ and diagonal covariances in $[0.2,1]^d$.
-We use learning rate $0.0001$ for low dimensions and $0.001$ for higher dimensions.
+The architecture is a permutation- and affine-equivariant Transformer with 4 encoder layers (hidden size 128, 8 heads, GELU, pre-normalization), no positional encodings, and roughly $800{,}000$ parameters.
+Unless stated otherwise we use batch size $32$, sample size $n=2048$, dropout $0.1$, and draw GMMs with 1--10 modes with means in $[-3,3]^d$ and diagonal covariances in $[0.2,1]^d$.
+A runtime comparison with KDE is provided in Appendix~\ref{sec:runtime}.